 Question: Why would anyone want to attend Goshen Community Schools?

-Goshen Community School District serves more than 6,500 students, and does so exceptionally well – with a diverse learning community, dedicated educators, top-notch academic programs, and a wealth of extracurricular opportunities in both athletics and the arts.
+Goshen Community Schools serves more than 6,250 students and does so exceptionally well, offering a diverse learning community, dedicated educators, top-notch academic programs, and a wealth of extracurricular opportunities in athletics and the arts.

 Honored for Excellence

 Goshen schools have been recognized for excellence at all grade levels and for a variety of distinctions.
 GCS honors include:

 • In 2023, Goshen Community Schools received a $50,000 award from the National Institute for Excellence in Teaching (NIET).
 During NIET’s national conference, GCS was surprised with the District Award of Excellence for Educator Effectiveness.